 Teaching drawing and painting techniques to a wide audience, Christy also works as an Environmental Educator at Blue Heron Nature Preserve.
 She writes award-winning fiction that explores the emotional side of botany and is a featured writer of the Outside Art Table in Around the Park magazine.
-She enjoys hiking with her family, running on the river trails with a rescue dog who rescued her back, and skating in circles on butter-smooth ice.
+She enjoys hiking with her family, running on the river trails with a rescue dog who rescued her back, and alpine skiing.
 She gives back by sharing her gifts with several organizations in the community (see the Contact Us page).

 Beverly Baker is an Atlanta based multi-media artist whose work is included in the permanent collections of Fernbank Museum of Natural History and the High Museum of Art as well as in private and public collections elsewhere.
 A full resume is available upon request.

 Starting out as a textile designer in NYC during the late sixties when all things new and groovy were happening there, she was one of the designers who created the exotic animal print movement.
 A love of patterns and natural resources continues to inspire her work in drawings, paintings, photography and most recently, print making.